 It’s a cruel world out there despite modern times, making it more difficult for burglars to get inside your home.
 Taking the right home safety precautions could save you a lot of money and give you peace of mind before heading off on your holiday.
 I know that a new sofa seems a nicer purchase than a new alarm, but protection needs to come first.

 It’s not rocket science.
 But you’d be surprised at how lackadaisical so many people are about the safety and security of their homes.
-But there are some easy steps you can take.
+We spoke with Property Guardians which specialise in empty property services, keeping property owners’ unused spaces secure via live-in occupants, to understand the easy steps you can take to secure your home.

 Two pairs of eyes are better than one.
 What if you have many pairs of eyes watching your home for you?